Published May 2, 2022

 I admit it.
 I completely lack the patience (and, if I am being honest here, skill!) to do detailed drawn decoration on my pots, so I am really awed when I see other potters pulling off intricate imagery.
 Such was the case when I first saw Terri Kern's work.

 Terri painstakingly creates her beautiful surfaces by building up layers and layers of underglaze colors, skillfully blending colors to add shading and detail.
 A self-proclaimed workaholic, Kern says she tries to put one thousand brush strokes into every piece.
-Now that is patience.
-Here, I am sharing an excerpt from an article in the Ceramics Monthly archives so that you can all share my awe. - Jennifer Poellot Harnetty, editor
+Now THAT is patience.
+Here, I am sharing an excerpt from an article in the Ceramics Monthly archive so that you can all share my awe. - Jennifer Poellot Harnetty, editor

 Every now and then I run into work that hits me hard.
 When I was recently in Terri Kern’s studio in the Pendelton area of downtown Cincinnati, Ohio, I was struck by the force of some images of her recent pieces hanging on her wall.
 The combination of form and surface on this work was unlike anything I have run across in recent years and very different in palette from her previous work.
 I became intrigued and decided to spend some time picking her brain.
 Kern describes herself as a workaholic, spending long hours in the studio and many hours on each piece, striving to put a thousand brush strokes onto each one.
 She has been making a living selling her work for over seventeen years.